Zazzik1/Zazzik1/README.md

 - 👋 Hi, I’m @Zazzik1
-- 👀 I’m interested in creating asynchronous web applications using JS (jQuery, NodeJS).
-I also like working with Java and python.
+- 👀 I’m interested in creating asynchronous web applications using JS (ReactJS, NodeJS).
+I also like working with Python.
-- 🌱 I’m currently learning how to use Python to analyze large data sets, modeling of chemical systems using ASE, BioPython and improving my overall coding skills.
+- 🌱 I’m currently learning how to use Python to analyze large data sets.
+I am constantly trying to get better at ReactJS and to improve my overall coding skills.
 - 📫 How to reach me?
 Email: mateuszbilicki34@gmail.com